minatonamikaze123/Rimuru/README.md

-# Rimuru
+# noob
-Just a custom userbot!!! , Got no ideas....
+im a freakin nub